 Uses For asparaginase

-Asparaginase is to be administered only by or under the supervision of your doctor.
+asparaginase is to be given only by or under the immediate supervision of your doctor.

 Once a medicine has been approved for marketing for a certain use, experience may show that it is also useful for other medical problems.
 Although these uses are not included in product labeling, asparaginase is used in certain patients with the following condition: